Joining bits and pieces of reionization history: Abstract

 \section{Abstract}

-Cosmic Microwave Background temperature and polarization anisotropies from Planck have estimated lower value of the optical depth to reionization ($\tau$) compared to WMAP.
-A significant period in the reionization history, therefore falls within $6<{\rm redshift} (z)< 10$ where overlap with the galaxies detected with Hubble Frontier Fields (HFF) program and independent estimation of neutral hydrogen in the inter galactic medium by Lyman-$\alpha$ observations becomes important.
-This overlap calls for an analysis of cosmic reionization which allows a direct combination of CMB and astrophysical measurements.
-For the first time we reconstruct reionization histories where the photo-ionization and recombination rates are assumed to be free-form using the Planck CMB (temperature and polarization anisotropies and lensing) and a selection of astrophysical data allowing underlying cosmological parameters to vary.
-This conservative approach removes model bias, explores degeneracies between reionization and other cosmological parameters in a framework that allows sharp to extended histories of reionization.
-We find that CMB and astrophysical datasets cannot agree if reionization process is sharp.
-In this joint estimation, we report a derived conservative constraint $\tau=0.063^{+0.005\,+0.02}_{-0.013\,-0.017}$ (68.3\% and 95\% C.L.).
-We find the duration of reionization, redshift interval between 10\% ionization and nearly complete ionization, to be $2.4<\Delta^{\rm reion}_{z}<11.9$ at 95\% C.L.
-We do not obtain any evidences for double reionization; and within allowed possibilities we find monotonic histories are preferred over other scenarios when CMB and astrophysical data are combined.
+Cosmic Microwave Background (CMB) temperature and polarization anisotropies from Planck have estimated a lower value of the optical depth to reionization ($\tau$) compared to WMAP.
+A significant period in the reionization history would then fall within $6<{\rm redshift} (z)< 10$, where detection of galaxies with Hubble Frontier Fields (HFF) program and independent estimation of neutral hydrogen in the inter galactic medium by Lyman-$\alpha$ observations are also available.
+This overlap allows an analysis of cosmic reionization which utilizes a direct combination of CMB and these astrophysical measurements and potentially breaks degeneracies in parameters describing the physics of reionization.
+For the first time we reconstruct reionization histories by assuming photo-ionization and recombination rates to be free-form and by allowing underlying cosmological parameters to vary with CMB (temperature and polarization anisotropies and lensing) data from Planck 2018 release and a compilation of astrophysical data.
+We find an excellent agreement between the low-$\ell$ Planck 2018 HFI polarization likelihood and astrophysical data in determining the integrated optical depth.
+By combining both data, we report for a minimal reconstruction $\tau=0.051^{+0.001+0.002}_{-0.0012-0.002}$ at 68\% and 95\% CL, which, for the errors in the current astrophysical measurements quoted in the literature, is nearly twice better than the projected cosmic variance limited CMB measurements.
+For the duration of reionization, redshift interval between 10\% and complete ionization, we get $2.9^{+0.12+0.29}_{-0.16-0.26}$ at 68\% and 95\% CL, which improves significantly on the corresponding result obtained by using Planck 2015 data.
+By a Bayesian analysis of the combined results we do not find evidence beyond monotonic reionization histories, therefore multi-phase reionization scenario such as a first burst of reionization followed by recombination plateau and thereafter complete reionization is disfavored compared to minimal alternatives.